vnorik/shoppingBasket/README.md

 * stubs - mocked data to simulate data fetching from the server
 * spec - unit tests of the available functionality

-To simulate the server calls Promise with a setTimeout function is in use.

 ### Application Details

 Application is done with Vanilla JS based on ES6 standart.
 Build with webpack + babel.
+Unit test are setup with karma + jasmine.
+To simulate the server calls and get the mocked data Promise with a setTimeout function is in use.

 ## Running locally